Antipope Honorius II: Ecclesiastical career

 By 3 September 1030, Cadalo had been ordained a subdeacon.
 He was a deacon by 31 July 1034.
 By 11 April 1041, he held the important post of vicedomino of the Church of Verona, administrator of the possessions of the diocese.

 On 24 April 1046, Bishop Cadalo founded the monastery of S. Giorgio in Braida, on land which he had acquired the previous day in a transaction with Bishop Walter of Verona.
 Bishop Cadalo attended the diet held by the Emperor Henry III at Pavia in October 1046; even though he was accused of simony he signed the acts of the diet.
 On 1 May 1047, moreover, the Emperor granted the county of Parma to the Church of Parma and its bishop, Cadalo.

 In 1048, Bishop Cadalo obtained from Marchese Boniface, the Lord of Tuscany, confirmation of the grant of the monastery of S. Bartolomeo in Pistoia to the monastery of S. Giovanni Battista in Parma.

 In 1050, Bishop Cadalo attended the Roman synod of Pope Leo IX, which was held at the Lateran Basilica from 29 April to 2 May.
 On 1 May he subscribed Pope Leo's letter to Bishop John, approving his transfer by the pope and synod from the diocese of Tusculum to the diocese of Porto.

 When the old bishop's house was destroyed by fire, Bishop Cadalo had a new episcopal palace built on a grander scale.
 It was in use by February 1055.

-In the spring of 1055, Bishop Cadalo accompanied the Emperor Henry III on his visit to Tuscany, where they met the newly consecrated Pope Victor II, an appointee of the Emperor.
-Conferences began on 27 May in Florence, and the Emperor and Pope held a joint synod in Florence on June 4.
+In the spring of 1055, Bishop Cadalo accompanied Emperor Henry III on his visit to Tuscany, where they met the newly consecrated Pope Victor II, an appointee of the Emperor.
+Conferences began on 27 May in Florence, and the Emperor and Pope held a joint synod in Florence on 4 June.
 On 6 June the Emperor issued a privilege in favor of the Canons of Parma.

 Henry III died on 5 October 1056, leaving his crown to his ten-year-old son, Henry, under the regency of the Empress Agnes of Poitou.
 Victor II died on 28 July 1057.

 The city of Parma was devastated by a major fire on 10 August 1058.
 The cathedral was so badly damaged that it could not be repaired, and Bishop Cadalo therefore broke ground for a new cathedral in a different place.
 The residences of the canons of the cathedral were also destroyed, and Cadalo built new ones next to the new cathedral.
 The building was finally consecrated by Pope Paschal II on 4 November 1106.